-The event brought together representatives responsible for the commissioning and monitoring of local authority-funded advice services (including debt, benefits, housing advice) from across Scotland.
-Thirty-four stakeholders participated in the event, representing 24 local authorities.
-A range of organisations made presentations on the day including the Improvement Service, Scottish Government, Big Lottery, Citizens Advice Scotland and the Scottish Legal Aid Board.
+The event brought together representatives responsible for the commissioning and monitoring of the local authority-funded advice services (including debt, benefits, housing advice) from across Scotland’s local authorities.
+It was attended by 16 local authority stakeholders as well as staff from the Money Advice Service, Scottish Government and Scottish Legal Aid Board.

-Sandra Sankey, Project Manager, Money Advice Outcomes, Improvement Service
+Sandra Sankey, Project Manager, Improving Outcomes in Money Advice Project, Improvement Service

 Ben Murphy, Money Advice Service